micheleb/fftranslate/README.md

 # See it in action

-Select something on a page, right-click and select FF translate.
+Select something on a page, and either click on the *beautiful* button that pops up, or right-click and select FF translate.